Resident Trooper: 860-739-7007

 Meeting Room Scheduling: Meeting and Training Rooms can be used by non-profit groups based in the Town of East Lyme after normal business hours.
 Please contact our Administrative Assistant, Deb Levandoski for details and availability.

-Drug Disposal: The Police Department accepts medicine/sharps for expired and unused medicine during normal business hours (Monday – Friday, 8:00 am-4:30 pm except holidays).
-Unfortunately, we cannot except Chemotherapy drugs.
+Drug Disposal: The Police Department accepts medicine for expired and unused medicine during normal business hours (Monday – Friday, 8:00 am-8:00 pm except holidays).
+Unfortunately, we cannot except Chemotherapy drugs or needles.

 Compliments/Complaints: See the Citizen’s Guide To Making Commendations And Complaints and/or contact the First Selectman’s office.